 The criminal offense of human trafficking is covered under California Penal Code Section 236.1.
 Back in 2012, California voters passed new stricter human trafficking laws under Proposition 35, which is commonly known as the “Californians Against Sexual Exploitation Act.”

-This new law not only expanded the legal definition to include distribution of child pornography, it also provided new tougher legal penalties for anyone convicted of human trafficking.
+This new law not only expanded the legal definition to include the distribution of child pornography, but it also provided new tougher legal penalties for anyone convicted of human trafficking.

 So, what exactly is considered human trafficking in California?
 In basic terms, it's a crime involving compelling or coercing an individual to provide labor or services or to engage in commercial sexual-related acts.
 Coercion is the act of persuading someone to do something by use of force or threats.